CompuTec/computec-docs/docs/wms/administrator-guide/installation/rdp-scanner-configuration/android-rpd/rdp-connection-between-android-system-and-wms-client-for-zebra-mc330k.md

 # RDP Connection between Android System and WMS Client for ZEBRA MC330K

-In this guide, we'll walk you through the process of setting up a Remote Desktop Protocol (RDP) connection between an Android device and a Zebra MC330K device running the WMS Client.
-By following these steps, you will be able to access your WMS Client from your Zebra device remotely, providing you with seamless control and monitoring capabilities.
+In this guide, we'll walk you through the process of setting up a Remote Desktop Protocol (RDP) connection between an Android device and a Zebra MC330K device running the CompuTec WMS Client.
+By following these steps, you will be able to access your CompuTec WMS Client from your Zebra device remotely, providing you with seamless control and monitoring capabilities.

 ---